Jorunn Gleditsch Lossius

-Jorunn Elisabet Gleditsch Lossius (born 29 February 1980) is a Norwegian politician for the Christian Democratic Party.
+Jorunn Elisabet Gleditsch Lossius (born 29 February 1980) is a Norwegian politician for the Christian Democratic Party (KrF), whom since 2025 has been a member of the Storting for Vest-Agder.

 Education

 Lossius has studied Christianity, drama/theater, and history at the University of Agder.

 Political career

 Parliament

 She served as a deputy representative to the Parliament of Norway from Aust-Agder during the term 2017-2021.
 She deputised for Kjell Ingolf Ropstad while he served as minister in Solberg's Cabinet between 2019 and 2021.
-She was elected deputy member for Vest-Agder in the 2021 election.
+She was elected deputy member for Vest-Agder in the 2021 election and was elected regular member for Vest-Agder in the 2025 election.

 She caused a media stir in April 2021, after posting a picture on Facebook of her pregnant belly, which was a reaction to the Socialist Left Party's decision to extend the limit for self-determined abortion from the current Norwegian law which allows 12 weeks, to 22 weeks.

 Party politics

 Lossius was a candidate for first deputy leader of the party ahead of the 2023 convention that April, but lost with 56 votes against Ida Lindtveit Røse's 98.

 In the aftermath of Olaug Bollestad's resignation in August 2024, the party's election committee officially designated her as second deputy leader in December, with Dag Inge Ulstein as leader and Ida Lindtveit Røse as first deputy leader.
 The trio were formally elected at the extraordinary party convention on 25 January 2025.